 In terms of the response received from Historic Scotland it has determined that the proposed turbine would not challenge Turin Hill Fort for dominance within its setting or disrupt any key relationships with other sites or landmarks.
 In respect of the Aberlemno cross slab and symbol stones it is noted that while the turbine would be visible in some views towards the stones from the north and west, the turbine will not disrupt the relationship between the stones themselves and the route along which they lie.
 Historic Scotland acknowledge that the proposed turbine would impact on the setting of these sites, but do not consider this impact would raise issues of national significance.
-It is considered that the views expressed by Historic Scotland focus on the impact of the turbine would have a significant impact on the landscape setting of these sites in certain places and in particular Turin Hill Fort.
-The proposed turbine would compete for prominence in views of Turin Hill Fort from stretches of the minor roads to the south-east of Melgund Castle and minor roads near Ardovie woods where the turbine would be seen next to Turin hill fort on the skyline.
-Overall it is considered that the proposed development would not give rise to unacceptable impacts in terms of cultural heritage interests.
+It is considered that the views expressed by Historic Scotland focus on the impact of the turbine on the immediate setting of these sites; however, it is considered that the proposed turbine would have a significant impact on the landscape setting of these sites in certain places and in particular Turin Hill Fort.
+The proposed turbine would compete for prominence in views of Turin Hill Fort from stretches of the minor roads to the south-east of Melgund Castle and minor roads near Ardovie woods where the turbine would not give rise to unacceptable impacts in terms of cultural heritage interests.